 “But the wisdom that is from above is first pure, then peaceable, gentle, willing to yield, full of mercy and good fruits, without partiality and without hypocrisy.”

 and good fruits,

 The word “good” means good of intrinsic value.
-It is something good in its character or constitution so it will produce something beneficial in effect.
+It is something good in its character or constitution so that it will produce something beneficial in effect.
 It carries a sense of honor; it is beneficial.
-Fruit is one thing but “good” fruit is another.
+The fruit is one thing, but “good” fruit is another.